mrizwan47/uol-itp2-project/README.md

 ### Coding/Reference Help
  - After searching, this article confirmed that `createImg()` function puts the `<img>` tag in DOM: https://github.com/processing/p5.js/issues/3854#issuecomment-507859431
  - Another google search found this reply (after trying `loadImage()` I was able to save image to variable instead of putting it in DOM): https://github.com/processing/p5.js/issues/2658#issuecomment-459817063

+Apart from these 2, I only read https://p5js.org/reference/

+_Disclaimer: I've been coding professionally for 8 years, so there was rarely anything I couldn't find on p5 docs._

+# Answers I submitted with project:

+## List the modifications and extension that you have made to the template file (400 words).

+## Describe how effective your plan was in completing your project (250 words).
+I wasn't able to keep up with lectures since the beginning of this module.
+Partially because of COVID and also because of some personal reasons.
+So, in other words: I had no plan.
+In fact, I wasn't able to submit midterms report either.
+In my defense, the midterm deadline for Web Development was extended and I thought the deadline is extended for this module too.

+Anyways, back to my schedule.
+I started going through lecture videos ~2 weeks before the Final Project deadline.
+Spent a little more than 1 week on video lectures and reading material.
+After that, on 16 September, I downloaded the template project and started working on the project.
+I'm a seasoned programmer with more than 8 years of experience working in javascript, so there was still a lot of time for me to finish the project before the deadline.
+I finished the project on 18 September.

+The most challenging thing I found overall, not specifically to the project, was the 'time management'.
+If I had been taking regular lectures I wouldn't have to rush myself into finishing the project in a few days.
+Another thing I found challenging was cutting canvas image in any shape.
+I planned on adding 'circular', 'free-hand', and 'point to point' layer cutting modes in "Cut Tool".
+But `get()` function of p5 allowed me to only cut it in a rectangular shape.
+I searched p5 docs and googled but couldn't find a solution.
+So, had to drop those features.

+## Evaluate the process of completing the project and how effective the final product is.
+(250 words)
+Although the project was completed in a rush but the code structure and integrity is fine.
+I should have started the project at least 2 weeks before the deadline.
+That way I wouldn't have exhausted myself to submit the project.
+After every new feature or bug removed, I'd test the whole application.
+I would test all the tools using random options to check if anything is breaking.
+Apart from my own testing, I asked my colleagues (I'm CTO at a software house) to test them on my computer.
+Some errors found and later fixed.
+There were 3 testers and all of them really loved the app.
+They said it reminded them of Microsoft Paint from our childhood, that's why I titled the HTML file "Paint 1985".
+I really wish I also had time to implement unit testing and make it an npm module.